Do Portable Hand Washing Stations Reuse Water?

 How Often Should Portable Handwashing Stations Be Refilled?

 Depending on tank capacity, portable handwashing stations need to be refilled every 225-300 uses.
-Monitor water levels daily during heavy usage to guarantee continuous operation for proper hand hygiene maintenance.
+Monitor water levels daily during periods of heavy usage to ensure continuous operation and maintain proper hand hygiene.

 What Cleaning Agents Are Safe for Portable Handwashing Stations?